0baraa/CSharp-Scrabble/README.md

   <img width="40%" src="https://github.com/Baraa-Shaheen/CSharp-Scrabble/blob/main/Scrabble/Resources/Scrabble-logo.png" alt="Scrabble Logo">
 </p>

 This is a **C# Scrabble replica** built using **Windows Forms** for the GUI.
-It was developed as part of my **A-Level Computer Science** project.
 The game follows the classic Scrabble rules and offers features like local multiplayer support, game saving, and a player statistics dashboard.

 ## Features